-This panini recipe is packed full of flavor!
+This Italian Chicken Panini recipe is packed full of flavor!
 Whether you are making yourself a snack or making them for the family, everyone is bound to love this savory chicken panini sandwich!

 I love a good panini.
 Crusty bread that scrapes the roof of my mouth, gooey melted cheese and fresh vegetables.
 I like to make myself one on nights hubby isn’t home.
 He isn’t such a fan of “only” a sandwich as a meal.

 I look at has the perfect meal: well rounded in one compact sandwich.
 One of my favorites is the Italian Chicken Panini.
 Mozzarella cheese, roasted red peppers, red onion and garlicky pesto.
 It is pure heaven!